italiatroller-1990/italiatroller-1990/README.md

-## Hi there, I'm a beginner at game development
+## Hi there, I'm a beginner game dev
 - Using Arch Linux currently
 - Always using Godot's dev branch
 - Birthday on 30th March